peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public PeterO.Numbers.EContext WithTraps(
         int traps);

-Copies this PrecisionContext with Traps set to the given value.
+Copies this EContext with Traps set to the given value.

 <b>Parameters:</b>